 Auto-parts stores sell reflectors with a stadium shape, (also discorectangle, obround, sausage body --lots of names for these!) rectangles with rounded ends.
 These are very bright.
 When mounted vertically, they are narrow enough not to overhang a medium-width bicycle fender.
-To work properly, this reflector (or any reflector) must be truly vertical, not tilted upward, and you may have to make a bracket to hod it top end away from the fender.
-The rounded-rectangle reflector is meant to be oriented horizontally to work over the widest range of angles, so preferably also use reflective tape on the rear fender, facing toward the sides at the rear.
-Tape on a front fender also helps make your bicycle visible from the sides, and without unbalancing the wheels like wheel reflectors.
+To work properly, this type of reflector (or any reflector) must be truly vertical, not tilted upward, and you may have to make a bracket to hold its top end away from the fender.
+The stadium-shape reflector is meant to be oriented horizontally to work over the widest range of angles -- so preferably also use reflective tape on the rear fender, facing toward the sides at the rear.
+Reflective tape on a front fender also helps make your bicycle visible from the sides, and without unbalancing the wheels like wheel reflectors.

 The most stable location for a taillight on a fender is where the stays attach.
 Esge/SKS "Chromoplast" fenders have embedded strips of metal foil to carry power to a taillight -- clever, but unreliable.
 If the bicycle also has a rear rack, placing the taillight under the rack will protect it from damage..

 A rain cape hides a headlight mounted on the handlebar or front brake bolt.
-The headlight needs to be mounted on the helmet, front fork blade or front baggage rack, maybe the fork crown..
+The headlight needs to be mounted on the helmet, front fork blade, front baggage rack or fork crown..

 Pay special attention to cleaning lights and reflectors if they are in the "rooster tail" of dirty water that a wheel throws up.